Lady Penelope: Development

-Character biography
+Original series depiction

-Born on 24 December 2000 (Thunderbirds) or 2039 (Thunderbirds Are Go), Lady Penelope is the 26-year-old daughter of aristocrat Lord Hugh Creighton-Ward and his wife, Amelia.
+Lady Penelope is the 26-year-old daughter of aristocrat Lord Hugh Creighton-Ward and his wife, Amelia.
 The early years of her life were spent at Creighton-Ward Mansion.
 Later, her father was requested by the government to travel to India to organise a tea-growing community.
 The Indian climate did not agree with Penelope, so she returned without her parents to England, where she was put into the care of a governess, Miss Pemberton, with whom she quickly bonded.

 At the age of eleven, Penelope was sent to the prestigious Roedean School.
 She excelled in many subjects and became very popular among her peers; she was later elected head girl.
 Upon leaving Roedean, Penelope attended a finishing school in Switzerland.
 Here, she became a skilled skier and linguist, being able to speak fluent French, German and Italian.

 On the outside, Lady Penelope is just another member of the British high society, as well as a fashion icon.
 However, after completing her education in Buckinghamshire, she rejected the aristocracy's endless round of social engagements and became a secret agent.
-It was while working as the chief operative of the Federal Agents Bureau (FAB) that Penelope first met Jeff Tracy, the founder of International Rescue, and immediately accepted his invitation to become IR's field agent in London.
+It was while working as the chief operative of the Federal Agents Bureau (FAB) that Penelope first met Jeff Tracy, the founder of International Rescue, and immediately accepted his invitation to become International Rescue's field agent in London.
 In the episode "Vault of Death" it is shown she is not a very good driver.

 Penelope is stylish and fashionable in every aspect of her life.
 She is a world-renowned supermodel and celebrity and has appeared on the cover of Chic magazine.
-Her clothes are specially created for her by top fashion designers such as Elaine Wickfern and François Lemaire, who named a revolutionary new fabric "Penelon" after her.
-She wears an exclusive perfume called "Soupçon de Péril", mixed for her by Jacques Verre.
-Whenever Penelope is in Paris, she always drinks Pernod.
+Her clothes are specially created for her by top fashion designers such as Elaine Wickfern and François Lemaire, who named a revolutionary new fabric "Penelon" after her (as seen in "Alias Mr. Hackenbacker").
+Whenever Penelope is in Paris, she always drinks Pernod ("The Perils of Penelope").
 She takes tea almost religiously and can communicate with International Rescue via her Regency teapot.